lippertto/janus-trainer/README.md

 # TODO

 ## Next up
-* prettier + eslint do not run

 ## Bugs

-* Current IBAN is used in payments, not the one that was used for the actual payment.
+- Current IBAN is used in payments, not the one that was used for the actual payment.
 This should be fixed.

 ## Features

-* Re-send verification mail
+- Re-send verification mail
-* Reset password
+- Reset password
-* Offerings should be list
-* Make courses disabled.
+- Make courses disabled.
 (Also in the UI.)
-* Playwright test: enter -> approve -> compensate.
+- Playwright test: enter -> approve -> compensate.
-* Warning if training limits have been reached
+- Warning if training limits have been reached
-* offerings: make weekday a radio group.
+- offerings: make weekday a radio group.
 Training can have only 1 weekday
-* Report: Same Courses on same day
+- Report: Same Courses on same day
-* Filter dates on enter page
+- Filter dates on enter page
-* Pdf download for taxes.
+- Pdf download for taxes.
 Trainer x received y euros for z units.
 Lock year!

 ## Tech update

-* Add training index for user, date, and user+date
+- Add training index for user, date, and user+date
-* Hide password in POSTGRES_CONNECTION_URL of lambda. --> Use Secret
+- Hide password in POSTGRES_CONNECTION_URL of lambda. --> Use Secret
-* Join payments and compensation api routes (and domain objects) into /payments/{id}/compensations
+- Join payments and compensation api routes (and domain objects) into /payments/{id}/compensations
-* Put API tests into separate folder with their own jest config
+- Put API tests into separate folder with their own jest config

 ## Refinement

-* Sort imports with eslint: https://eslint.org/docs/latest/rules/sort-imports
+- Sort imports with eslint: https://eslint.org/docs/latest/rules/sort-imports

 # Common tasks

 ## Evolving the database schema

 All commands should be prefixed with `yarn run dotenv -e .env.development -- ` to load the database connection values

 Update the generated code: `prisma generate`